marceljahnke/negative-cache/README.md

     )
 ```

-You can call the handler with an optional [`torch.utils.tensorboard.SummaryWriter`](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter) to log additional information, i.e. interpretable loss and staleness of the cache.
+You can call the handler with an optional Tuple `writer = `([`torch.utils.tensorboard.SummaryWriter`](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter), global_step) to log additional information, i.e. interpretable loss and staleness of the cache.

 ## Special cases